 Rising soprano Angela Theis has captivated the attention of audiences and critics alike.
 In 2014-2015, Ms. Theis sings Pamina in the Magic Flute School Programs Tour (The Metropolitan Opera Guild), Adina in L’elisir d’amore (Eugene Opera) and Clorinda in La Cenerentola (Opera Roanoke).
-Last season, she returned to Opera Roanoke to cover Cleopatra in Handel’s Giulio Cesare and sings the solos from Mahler’s Symphony No. 4 and Poulenc’s Gloria with the South Bend Symphony Orchestra.
+Last season, she returned to Opera Roanoke to cover Cleopatra in Handel’s Giulio Cesare and sang the solos from Mahler’s Symphony No. 4 and Poulenc’s Gloria with the South Bend Symphony Orchestra.
 She appears frequently with her hometown Michigan Opera Theatre, previously as Marzelline in Fidelio, Barbarina in Le nozze di Figaro, and the High Priestess in Aïda.
 Other roles around the country have included Mabel in Pirates of Penzance with Eugene Opera, Johanna in Sweeney Todd with Syracuse Opera, and Frasquita in Carmen with Opera Roanoke.